MilanSkocic/pydatadigitizer/docs/_sources/tutorials/tutorial.rst.txt

 Position XY Limits
 =====================
-Position 4 crosses for the axis limits in the order Xmin, Xmax, Ymin, Ymax by pointing them with the mouse and adding them by clicking <Ctrl-a>.
+Position 4 crosses for the axis limits in the order Xmin, Xmax, Ymin, Ymax by pointing them with the mouse and adding them by pressing <Ctrl-a>.
 You can hold down <a>, point with the mouse and left click for adding a red cross.

 .. _position_axis_figure:
 .. figure:: ../images/tutorial-3-Position_Axis.png